Is Your Credit Report Scaring Away Lenders?

 Lenders don’t like seeing only minimum payments on your credit report because it indicates you’re financially stressed (what is the minimum payment trap?
 Click here).
 Sure, lenders make money off people who carry debt, but it is not something a lender favours if they have the choice.

 Occasional minimum payments are understandable, you’re only human after all!
-Although, minimum payments every month for extended periods of time suggests that the applicant won’t be able to pay off the existing balance, let alone any future debt.
+Although, minimum payments every month for extended periods of time suggest that the applicant won’t be able to pay off the existing balance, let alone any future debt.

 Another Person’s Debt